 The prevalence of drinking alcohol in the United States and around the world is unprecedented.
 In fact, approximately two billion people around the world drink alcohol.
 All human behavior has a motivation behind it, and the reasons why people drink alcohol are all unique.

-Whatever your reasoning behind drinking alcohol is, we must understand that there are a fine line and difference between casual drinking and abusive drinking.
+Whatever your reasoning behind drinking alcohol is, we must understand that there is a fine line and difference between casual drinking and abusive drinking.
 It usually starts with people drinking casually, but then they realize that this habit has turned into an obsession/addiction and that they can’t drink in moderation anymore.

-The addiction specialists at Sana Lake Recovery Center want to help individuals recognize the signs and risk factors that lead to alcohol abuse.
+The addiction specialists at Sana Lake Recovery Center want to help individuals recognize the signs and risk factors that lead to alcohol use disorder.
 Therefore, here is our guide to recognizing the stages of alcoholism, which in turn, will help lead you or your loved one to a life of sobriety.

 Recognizing the Signs of Addiction: What Are The Stages of Alcoholism?